 Keep in mind that these cooking times are just suggested guidelines.
 Factors such as the actual temperature of your oven or grill, the thickness of the meat, and personal preference can affect the cooking time.
 It is always best to rely on a meat thermometer to determine the doneness of the deconstructed turkey.

-See also How long to cook grits in instant pot
+See also How to cook redfish on the grill

 Preparation Time and Considerations